 Do your best, be consistent and remember, we will get through this together.

-And when all else fails, your Mambe blanket has got you covered.
+And when all else fails, your Mambe waterproof dog bed protector has got you covered.

 Homemade Peanut Butter Dog Treats Recipe